College of Health Sciences and Technology

 The College of Health Sciences and Technology responds to the growing need for well-educated professionals in the health care field.
 Programs center on patient care, innovation in the advancement of clinical practices, and cutting-edge research that will guide the changing health care delivery system.

 Interdisciplinary approach to learning

 Through its majors, the college provides a focused, interdisciplinary approach to health care education.
 Clinically related and research-based programs meet both the present and future needs of the health care system.

-Through the RIT-RGHS Alliance—the university’s partnership with the Rochester General Health System—students gain advanced knowledge in the theoretical science and practical application of experiential learning environments.
+Through the RIT-RRHS Alliance—the university’s partnership with the Rochester Regional Health System—students gain advanced knowledge in the theoretical science and practical application of experiential learning environments.
 These experiences prepare students to serve as practitioners, scientists, and leaders through their contribution to, and provision of, high-quality patient care, health care service, and/or applied biomedical research.